Jamal Khashoggi

-Jamal Ahmad Hamza Khashoggi (Note: /kəˈʃoʊɡdʒi, kəˈʃɒɡdʒi/; جَمَال أَحْمَد حَمْزَة خَاشُقْجِيّ, /acw/, Modern Turkish: Cemal Ahmed Kaşıkçı) (13 October 1958 – 2 October 2018) was a Saudi journalist, dissident, author, columnist and editor.
+Jamal Ahmad Hamza Khashoggi (Note: /kəˈʃoʊɡdʒi, kəˈʃɒɡdʒi/; جَمَال أَحْمَد حَمْزَة خَاشُقْجِيّ, /acw/, Modern Turkish: Cemal Ahmed Kaşıkçı) (13 October 1958 – 2 October 2018) was a Saudi journalist, dissident, writer and editor.
 Khashoggi was assassinated at the Saudi consulate in Istanbul on 2 October 2018 by agents of the Saudi government at the behest of Crown Prince Mohammed bin Salman.

 Khashoggi was the editor of the Saudi Arabian newspaper Al Watan, which was considered a platform for Saudi progressives.
 Khashoggi fled Saudi Arabia in September 2017 and went into self-imposed exile.
 He said that the Saudi government had "banned him from Twitter", and he later wrote newspaper articles critical of the Saudi government.
 Khashoggi had been critical of the Saudi rulers, King Salman and Crown Prince Mohammed bin Salman.
 He also opposed the Saudi Arabian-led intervention in Yemen.

 On 2 October 2018, Khashoggi entered the Saudi consulate in Istanbul to obtain documents related to his planned marriage but was never seen leaving.
 Amid news reports claiming that he had been killed and dismembered inside, an inspection of the consulate, by Saudi and Turkish officials, took place on 15 October.
 Initially, the Saudi government denied the death, but following shifting explanations for Khashoggi's death, Saudi Arabia's attorney general eventually stated that the murder was premeditated.
 By 16 November 2018, the Central Intelligence Agency (CIA) had concluded that Mohammed bin Salman ordered Khashoggi's assassination.
-The murder created tensions between the U.S. and Saudi Arabia, but did not meaningfully disrupt the friendship between the two countries.
+The murder created tensions between the U.S. and Saudi Arabia, but did not meaningfully disrupt relations between the two countries.

 On 11 December 2018, Khashoggi was posthumously named Time magazine's Person of the Year along with other journalists who faced political persecution for their work.
 Time referred to Khashoggi as a "Guardian of the Truth".